-Due to the nature of mental health, those with a mental illness or illnesses often live with their symptoms for long periods of time before seeking treatment if they ever do so at all.
+Due to the nature of mental health, those with a mental illness or illnesses in general often live with their symptoms for long periods before seeking treatment if they ever do so at all.
 Without professional help, mental conditions will only get worse, so the sooner that patients are diagnosed and begin treatment, the better.
-Persistent symptoms often drive people to self-medicate, which is the act of abusing drugs or alcohol in order to get temporary relief from their symptoms.
+Persistent symptoms often drive people to self-medicate, which is the act of abusing drugs or alcohol to get temporary relief from their symptoms.

 More frequent than cancer, diabetes, or heart disease, mental illnesses affect over 450 million people worldwide and can be life-threatening, if only indirectly.
 By 2020, mental health disorders are projected to overtake all physical diseases as a more recurrent cause of disability.

-Mental illnesses begin manifesting themselves in 50 percent of patients by the age of 14 and in 75 percent of patients by the age of 25.
-Despite the early onset, between 76 and 85 percent of serious cases do not receive treatment in low and middle income nations.
+Mental illnesses begin manifesting themselves in 50 percent of patients by the age of 14 and 75 percent of patients by the age of 25.
+Despite the early onset, between 76 and 85 percent of serious cases do not receive treatment in low and middle-income nations.
 That range drops to between 35 and 50 percent in high incomes countries, yet it still represents a huge margin.

 Some factors that lead to patients balking at getting help are:

 The perception of mental illnesses is a significant contributing factor to why it doesn’t receive the attention that it needs at the macro level.
 This negative association results in alienation and discrimination of those afflicted by mental health disorders, leading to social isolation and inadequate treatment if there ever is any treatment at all.
 Mental illnesses account for over 20 percent of global healthcare costs yet many countries devote less than 3 percent of their healthcare budget to it.

 Self-medication as a treatment for mental illnesses is a house of cards.
 By seeking relief from your symptoms through the abuse of drugs and/or alcohol, you incur several risks capable of significantly harming your overall mental health, including: